-- Problem Sets (6): 50 % - Final Project: 50 %
+- Problem Sets (6): 60 % - Final Project: 40 %

 We will grade the course on a pass/fail scale.
-You need a total score of 50% or above for a passing grade.
+You need a total score of 60% or above for a passing grade.
 The Final Project points will be awarded for students who successfully assemble the robot.
-Notice that either 100% completion of the final project, 100% completion of the problem sets, or some combination of the two is required to pass the course.
+Notice that these points are not required to pass the course, but 100% completion of the problem sets is required for students who do not attempt the robot labs to pass the course.